 This time preference affects all biological rhythms, including the ability to exercise and perform.
 In general, it seems the best athletic performance is achieved late afternoon/early evening when several exercise-related rhythms reach their circadian peak.
 This means exercising at this time has the best results for increasing fitness, increasing lean muscle, and reducing fat tissue.

 That’s pretty much what current science tells us, and there still is a lot of debate around this topic.
 My take is that you should train whenever it feels best for you.
 Personally, first thing in the morning is absolutely the best time for me.
-I love going out in the morning and really taking in the day (it helps that we have fab weather in Barcelona), so a morning swim or cycle feels really awesome.
+I love going out in the morning and really taking in the day, so a morning swim or cycle feels really awesome.

 It wouldn’t be the same later in the day.
 Moreover, I have more control over my training duration than I have on my work sessions.
 I might start something really interesting in my office and feel absolutely no desire to leave my desk and go to train, and that led to many missed training sessions and lots of guilt in the past.